-What Is a Balance Disorder?
+What Is Balance Disorder?
 The Connection Between Hearing and Balance

 Did you know that ears are not just for hearing?
 They are connected to other aspects of your health including balance.
 Many dizzy spells and sensations of floating, spinning and faintness can all be traced to the inner ear.

-Ears play a major role in keeping you upright on your feet, so it’s important to pay attention to any ear problems that could potentially affect your balance.
+Ears play a major role in keeping you upright on your feet.
+It’s important to pay attention to any ear problems that could potentially affect your balance.

 Balance is determined by a combination of our vision, the nerves in muscles and joints and the inner ear.
 These relay signals to the brainstem, allowing us to maintain our balance.
-While people with vision and nerve problems can easily compensate to maintain their balance, problems in the inner ear are much harder to compensate for, resulting in dizzy spells and balance disorders like vertigo.
+While people with vision and nerve problems can easily compensate to maintain their balance, problems in the inner ear are much harder to compensate for.
+They often result in dizzy spells and balance disorders like vertigo.

 The Anatomy of the Ear and Balance

 The inner ear is made up of the cochlea, responsible for hearing functions, and the vestibular system, which controls balance.
-The vestibular system is composed of a network of looped tubes — three in each ear — known as the semicircular canals, which loop around the vestibule at the centre.
+The vestibular system is composed of a network of looped tubes — three in each ear — known as the semicircular canals.
+These loop around the vestibule at the centre.

-The vestibular system detects movement through sensory cells in the ear that are activated every time you tilt or move your head.
+The vestibular system detects movement through sensory cells in the ear.
+These cells are activated every time you tilt or move your head.
 The system then sends signals to the vestibular nerve, combined with the cochlear nerve, all the way to the brain.

 These sensory cells are small but mighty — they are very sensitive to even the smallest movements.
-It’s no surprise, then, that sudden, large, fast and prolonged movements — such as spinning around — can send these cells into overdrive, causing you to take a while to regain your balance.
+It’s no surprise, then, that sudden, large, fast and prolonged movements — such as spinning around — can send these cells into overdrive.
+As a result, it can take you to take a while to regain your balance.
 This also causes the sensation of the room continuing to spin around you even when you’re no longer moving.

 Balance Disorders: How They Start, and What the Ears Have to Do With Them

-Balance disorders, such as vertigo, often present as lightheadedness or faintness, accompanied by rotational sensations — as if the world around you is spinning.
+Balance disorders, such as vertigo, often present as lightheadedness or faintness, accompanied by rotational sensations.
+Many describe it as the world around you is spinning.
 These indicate problems in the vestibular system, particularly the sensory cells that detect even the slightest of movements.